Meet the Farmers!

 Today Bonnie and I work together full time making Swank Farms Produce the best it can be.
 Each year we have been together we have made such great strides and are extremely proud of what we have accomplished over our years together.
 Together we strive to bring you the best produce we can possibly grow along with abundance of family fun!

-We hope to see you this Fall!
+We hope to see you in the fall!